SimFG/interfacer/README.md

 ## TODO
 - Dealing with generated code out of order of comments
+  - for interface
+  - for struct method
 - Handle some special struct or interface
 - Check the input params
+- Exclude dirs or files
 - More readable codes
+- Debug mode, print the detail info
+- More useful tool of reading and writing `go` file
+- customer the insert position